• Home

 • Somatostatin in oncology, the overlooked evidences

-• The Di Bella Method improved survival, objective response and performance status in a retrospective observational clinical study on 23 tumours of the head and neck
+• The Di Bella Method (DBM) improved survival, objective response and performance status in a retrospective observational clinical study on 55 cases of lymphomas

 Most Read